Winter destinations: Warm places to visit in December

 If you’re looking for a novel, exotic weekend in a sun-drenched locale without a 12 hour plane flight from the U.S., you can’t beat Mexico’s Valle de Guadalupe.
 Some are calling it the next Napa Valley.
 The best Valle de Guadalupe wineries are producing wines from an impressive list of varieties, everything from cabernet sauvignon and tempranillo to chardonnay and sauvignon blanc.
 Gourmet food trucks, world class chefs, and destination restaurants with multi-course food and wine pairings round out the tasting scene.

-Warm winter visit to Sarasota, Florida
+Visit to Sarasota, Florida starting December

 Sarasota is famous for its sunny and sandy beaches.
 It is located on the Gulf coast of Florida and has a winter friendly weather with temperatures going roughly around 73 – 75°F (23 – 24°C) during the daytime, in the months of December-January.
 Filled with the sunny-Florida vibe, the beaches near Sarasota offers a perfect way to get soaked up in the sun.